epierson9/pain-disparities/README.md

-Code to generate results in "An Algorithmic Approach to Understanding and Reducing Unexplained Pain Disparities".
+Code to generate results in "An algorithmic approach to reducing unexplained pain disparities in underserved populations".
 Please contact emmap1@cs.stanford.edu with any questions.

 ## Citation

 If you use this code, please cite:

 Emma Pierson, David M. Cutler, Jure Leskovec, Sendhil Mullainathan, and Ziad Obermeyer.
-An Algorithmic Approach to Understanding and Reducing Unexplained Pain Disparities. *Nature Medicine*, 2020.
+An algorithmic approach to reducing unexplained pain disparities in underserved populations. *Nature Medicine*, 2021.

 If you use the OAI data, please cite: